ILLGrenoble/visa-accounts/README.md

 }
 ```

+### Account Parameters

 The *getAccountParameters* method is expected to return an object with parameters as properties.
-These parameters are passed to the OpenStack instance on creation.
+These parameters are passed to the OpenStack instance on creation using the Cloud-Init mechanism and therefore are accessible during the boot process.

+### Example Attribute Provider

-An example attribute provider is included in the project (in the accountAttributeProviders folder):
+An [example attribute provider](https://github.com/ILLGrenoble/visa-accounts/blob/main/accountAttributeProviders/simple-keycloak-provider.js) is included in the VISA Account Github project:

 ```javascript
 const getUserId = function (userInfo) {